-Driving can be great fun, but parking is almost universally a pain.
-In some cities parking signs are confusing and parking isn’t always easy to find.
-If you drive enough and aren’t a perfect person (who among us is?), chances are that once in awhile you’ll end up with a parking ticket.
+In some cities, parking signs are confusing, and parking isn’t always easy to find.
+If you drive enough, chances are that you’ll end up with a parking ticket at some point.

-Kept by your state’s DMV, a driving record enumerates every aspect of you that could impact your driving, going back at least three years.
-Most records include your name, gender, address, license number, classification, status, expiration and endorsement, any traffic violations or convictions, and any penalties you’ve incurred such as points and fines, and any previous suspensions and revocations or collisions you’ve had.
+Kept by your state’s DMV, a driving record enumerates every aspect of you that could impact your driving, and it goes back at least three years.
+Most records include your name, gender, address, license number, classification, status, expiration and endorsement, any traffic violations or convictions, any penalties you’ve incurred such as points and fines, and any previous suspensions and revocations or collisions you’ve had.

-This driving history will impact your rate.
+This driving history will impact your insurance rate.
 If you’re a risky driver with lots of violations, you’ll have higher rates.
-If you put off paying too many parking tickets, the DMV could take drastic action: towing your vehicle or putting a boot on it or suspending your vehicle registration.
+If you put off paying too many parking tickets, the DMV could take drastic action: towing your vehicle, putting a boot on it, or suspending your vehicle registration.

 Parking Tickets and the DMV

-When your insurance company determines your monthly premium, they look at a myriad of factors to determine how risky of an investment you are—and the riskier you are, the more likely you’ll cause them financial trouble—and the more expensive your premiums will be.
+When your insurance company determines your monthly premium, they look at a number of factors to determine how risky of an investment you are.
+The riskier they think you are, the more likely you’ll cause them financial trouble—and the more expensive your premiums will be.

 Car Boot and Tow

-If you refuse to pay parking tickets, things will only get worse and worse for you.
-Drastic measures can be taken by the police if you don’t pay up and have an extreme number of parking tickets.
-They can put a car boot on your vehicle so you can’t drive or tow it to a lot until you pay up.
-Trust us: you don’t want to be stuck in this situation.
-Just pay your tickets, already!
+If you refuse to pay parking tickets, things will only get worse for you.
+Drastic measures can be taken by the police if you have an extreme number of parking tickets and don’t pay up.
+They can put a car boot on your vehicle, so you can’t drive, or they can tow it to a lot.
+Trust us: You don’t want to be stuck in this situation.
+It's better to just pay your tickets.